Professional developer’s look at GameMaker

 Meanwhile, GM can be used to make arcade shooters, complex RTS, platformers, visual novels or any experimental game you have on your mind.
 Not having to learn new tools for each project saves a lot of time.

 Performance is a-okay: I often hear that GM’s performance is its biggest issue.
 Well, hardly (as you will see later).
 It’s more than capable for most 2D projects.
 Of course, if you want to make something very technically-advanced, you probably would be better off writing your own engine.
 But let’s be honest — most commercial 2D games don’t need to be cutting-edge.
 You generally want them to work on older machines, as it’s a big chunk of the indie audience.
+You can check out gigabit ethernet cards for mac os x that provides high performance shared storage for networking solutions.
 Nice art is usually more important than pure tech-prowess here.

 I consider ArcMagi and Cinders to be relatively pretty games, with plenty of effects, particles, cool transitions and such.
 They both easily maintain 60fps, even on netbooks or older hardware.
 I never really felt like I have to cut something cool out to prevent framerate drops.